Afreen-Kazi-1/Devops_Source_Code/README.md

 # Registration Form

 ## Overview
-This registration form provides a simple and elegant interface for users to create a new account.
+This registration form provides a simplistic interface for users to create a new account.

 ## Form Fields